Janet Turner (designer): Life

 According to the Architects' Journal, she was "A fellow of the RSA and the Chartered Society of Designers, Janet was also an honorary fellow of the Society of Light and Lighting and the Royal Incorporation of Architects in Scotland (RIAS)."
 In 2014, RIAS gave her a lifetime achievement award “for her services to international lighting design and improving places for people.”

-She wrote books and lectured internationally on lighting design.
+She wrote four books and lectured internationally on lighting design.